camunda/camunda/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to the Contributor Covenant [Code of Conduct](/CODE_OF_CONDUCT.md).
+This project adheres to the [Camunda Code of Conduct](https://camunda.com/events/code-conduct/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to code-of-conduct@zeebe.io.
+Please [report](https://camunda.com/events/code-conduct/reporting-violations/) unacceptable behavior as soon as possible.

 [issues]: https://github.com/zeebe-io/zeebe/issues
 [forum]: https://forum.zeebe.io/